Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

     * `--poolid` will delete the specified pool instead of the pool from the pool configuration file
     * `--wait` will wait for deletion to complete
+* `images list` will query the nodes in the pool for Docker images.
+Common and mismatched images will be listed.
+Requires a provisioned SSH user and private key.
+* `images update` will update container images on all compute nodes of the pool.
+This command may require a valid SSH user.
+    * `--docker-image` will restrict the update to just the Docker image or image:tag
+    * `--docker-image-digest` will restrict the update to just the Docker image or image:tag and a specific digest
+    * `--singularity-image` will restrict the update to just the Singularity image or image:tag
+* `list` will list all pools in the Batch account
-* `delnode` will delete the specified node from the pool
+* `nodes del` will delete the specified node from the pool
     * `--all-start-task-failed` will delete all nodes in the start task failed state
     * `--all-starting` will delete all nodes in the starting state
     * `--all-unusable` will delete all nodes in the unusable state
     * `--nodeid` is the node id to delete
-* `dsu` will delete the SSH user defined in the pool configuration file from all nodes in the specified pool
-* `grls` will retrieve all of the remote login settings for every node in the specified pool
+* `nodes grls` will retrieve all of the remote login settings for every node in the specified pool
-* `list` will list all pools in the Batch account
-* `listimages` will query the nodes in the pool for Docker images.
-Common and mismatched images will be listed.
-Requires a provisioned SSH user and private key.
-* `listnodes` will list all nodes in the specified pool
+* `nodes list` will list all nodes in the specified pool
-* `rebootnode` will reboot a specified node in the pool
+* `nodes reboot` will reboot a specified node in the pool
     * `--all-start-task-failed` will reboot all nodes in the start task failed state
     * `--nodeid` is the node id to reboot